In this section

 Independent prescribing

-Therapeutic radiographer independent prescribers may NOT prescribe controlled drugs.
-Additional legislation will be changed in 2019 to permit prescribing from a list of controlled drugs.
+Therapeutic radiographers who are independent prescribers may prescribe controlled drugs.
+Legislation changed in 2023 to permit prescribing from a list of controlled drugs as follows:

 For a searchable list of HCPC approved supplementary and independent prescribing courses (including conversion courses) please check the HCPC website.